Tweens & Teens Crafty Gift Ideas (Series)

 When they are ready to put down the needle and pick up their very own machine, may I suggest the Brother XM2701?
 It’s a great little starter machine (and also fantastic for small spaces and travel)!
 If you want a standard size machine with more stitches and an optional extension for quilting, the Brother CS6000i is a great investment.
 Yes, you can find cheap machines at your big box store, but just know that some of those machines are manufactured in a way to lower the price point, and yeah… you’re going to see that yourself sooner than later.

-Though many wood crafts will require a fair dose of adult supervision or assistance, there is a lot of fun to be had with a variety of projects at this age.
+Though many wood craft kits will require a fair dose of adult supervision or assistance, there is a lot of fun to be had with a variety of projects at this age.
 Beginners projects will include larger pieces, simpler construction, and lots of fun decorating–just like this Paint Your Own Wooden Wind Chime Set by Masterpieces or these Wooden Race Cars by Made by Me.
-There are many kits that focus a little more on construction and tool practice like DIY bird houses or open ended construction kits.
+There are many craft kits that focus a little more on construction and tool practice like DIY bird houses or open ended construction kits.
 The Kraftic Woodworking Kit comes packed full of all the supplies and tools you need to start woodworking right away.

 From scrapbooking to origami, quilling, paper beading, and more, there is a lot of ground to cover in paper town.
 Let’s just dive right in, shall we?
-First up, this Ultimate Scrapbook Kit is a great all-in-one starter kit with everything you need to create a 40 page, hardback scrapbook.
+First up, this Ultimate Scrapbook Craft Kit is a great all-in-one starter kit with everything you need to create a 40 page, hardback scrapbook.

 Flip and fold